Olenjan/ItemGenerator/Definitions.md

 	Transformation 	- What Everything occupies
 	Physics			- What Everything is governed by

-	//L1 - Fundemental layer
+	//L1 - Fundamental layer
 	Property 		- Everything that qualifies
-	Environment 	- Everything that is there						- Environments are fundemental, exists, have properties Character 		- Everything that are doing						- Characters are fundemental, exist, have properties Item 			- Everything that is had						- Items are fundemental, exist, have properties Action 			- Everything that is done						- Actions are fundemental, they happen, have properties
+	Environment 	- Everything that is there						- Environments are fundamental, exists, have properties Character 		- Everything that are doing						- Characters are fundamental, exist, have properties Item 			- Everything that is had						- Items are fundamental, exist, have properties Action 			- Everything that is done						- Actions are fundamental, they happen, have properties

 ## Gameplay layers

-	### Fundemental layer
+	### Fundamental layer
-		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single 'Entity behavior' of an 'Actor'
+		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A numeric value or a flag that qualifies one aspect of a 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single executable Operation of an 'Actor' trigged by 'Entity Behavior'

 	### Base layer
-		Player character	- A 'Character' controlled by a 'player' Self 				- A reference to the acting 'Player Character' NPC 				- A 'Character' that may be controlled by an 'AI' that is friendly towards the 'player' Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'player'
+		Player character	- A 'Character' controlled by a 'player' Self 				- A reference to the acting 'Player Character' NPC 				- A 'Character' that may be controlled by an 'AI' that is friendly towards the 'Player' Enemy 				- A 'Character' that may be controlled by an 'AI' that is hostile towards the 'Player' Item type 			- ...
+An 'Item(s)' type that determines its 'property(ies)'

+		---

+		Environment property - a set of 'Property(ies)' that affect the entire 'Environment' and all 'Enemy(s)' within it.
+		Character property - a set of 'Property(ies)' of a 'Character' Item property - a set of 'Property(ies)' of a specific 'Item type' of 'Item' Action property - ...

+		---

-		Power 				- Overall effectiveness of a 'Character'
+		Power 			- Overall effectiveness of a 'Character' measured by its 'property(ies)' and 'action(s)' Power vector	- One aspect of 'Power' that a 'Character' is progressing towards

+		---

 		Modifier		- Additive or multiplicative numberical value that passively changes 'property(ies)' Effect 			- Additive or multiplicative numberical value that actively changes 'property(ies)'

+		Passive tree	- ...
+A set of 'Modifiers' that can be activated/unlocked to permanently enhance a 'Character's' 'Properties' through a progression system
 		Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' Basic Action	- Any 'Action' that is not a 'Skill'

 	### Gameplay base systems layer

+		Property system - What 'Fundamental' has which 'Property(ies)' which property tags

 		#### Environment
 			Dungeon generation system - How 'Environment(s)' are generated

 		#### Character
-			Character class 	- What 'character' classes there are and what defined their 'Power' Player progression	- Where and how do 'Player character(s)' get their 'Power' Enemy progression 	- Where and how do 'Enemy(s)' get their 'Power'
+			Character class 	- What 'character' classes/roles there are and their initial 'Power vector' Player progression	- Where and how do 'Player character(s)' get their 'Power' Enemy progression 	- Where and how do 'Enemy(s)' get their 'Power'